 Yes.
-Merit-based fellowships such as the Meyer Fellows Program selects recipients based on a number of factors, including academic performance, prior work experience, leadership potential, letters of recommendation and each applicant’s personal statement.
-If submitted, GMAT and GRE scores also will be considered.
+However, the Meyer Fellows Program selects recipients based on a number of factors, including test scores, academic performance, prior work experience, leadership potential, letters of recommendation and each applicant’s personal statement.

 Students should consider their eventual career path in making this decision, as some employers, particularly in industries like finance and consulting, may request a GMAT or GRE score as part of their screening process.

 If you decide to request a test waiver for a later round or appeal the decision, it must come with evidence of a significant change in your circumstances.

 No. Requesting a test waiver is an opportunity for the admissions team to assess your academic readiness for the rigor of the program.

 If you are denied a test waiver, the admissions committee will ask that you submit a test score if you have not already done so.